Rynoxx/ispconfig3-website-git/README.md

 1. Create a site in ISPConfig and create a shell user attached to it.
 2. Clone the repository on whichever computer you want to work on the website files on.
+	The git repository is located at `<username>@<hostname>:/website.git` or `<username>@<hostname>:~/../../website.git`.
+	The latter is needed when using NONE as the chroot environment (or the absolute path).
-	The git repository is located at `<username>@<hostname>:/website.git` the hostname can be either the hostname of the ISPConfig server or any other hostname pointing towards it. e.g. `git clone user1@example.com:/website.git`.
+	The hostname can be either the hostname of the ISPConfig server or any other hostname pointing towards it. e.g. `git clone user1@example.com:/website.git`.

 	I recommend using a specific name when you clone the repository, e.g. `git clone user1@example.com:/website.git example.com` would clone it into the `example.com` directory rather than a directory called `website`
 3. Edit the files, and create a new commit and simply push them using `git push`.
 Do note that **ONLY** the master branch gets updated on the server, pushing other branches does nothing.